Joshuague/GlobalProteinRepresentations/README.md

 It is important to note that the results for localization cannot be directly compared.
 This is because I used the DeepLoc 2.0 dataset, while the referenced paper employed the original DeepLoc dataset for training.
 The test set is the same setHard dataset for both.

 Although my approach does not yet surpass the fine-tuned embeddings, I have demonstrated improvements over mean embeddings by incorporating additional information through LA embeddings.
-The hyperparameters for the Multi-Layer Perceptron were optimized separately for both the mean embeddings and the concatenation of mean and LA embeddings using the [Optuna package](https://optuna.readthedocs.io/en/stable/).
+The hyperparameters for the Multi-Layer Perceptron were optimized separately for both the mean embeddings and the concatenation of mean and LA embeddings using the [Optuna package](https://optuna.readthedocs.io/en/stable/) and the boxplots were created using 10,000 bootstrapped values, with the value for the regression tasks (meltome and stability) being the spearman correlation and the value for the classification task (subcellular localization) being the accuracy.

 ![Boxplots Summary](https://github.com/user-attachments/assets/528ac9f1-d305-43f9-8436-dd744526a986)